Chinese Medicine for Pain

 Recommended Natural Supplements for arthritis and joint pain:

-Menstrual Cramps: Menstrual cramps can be caused by Qi stagnation and blood stasis, or spleen and kidney yang deficiency.
+Menstrual Cramps: Menstrual cramps can be caused by poor blood circulation and inflammation due to internal coldness.
+Along with Qi stagnation and blood stasis, or spleen and kidney yang deficiency.
 These can all be caused by stress, unhealthy lifestyle and dietary choices, and even genetics.

 Recommended Natural Supplements For Cramps: